 Looking back at our route along the summit ridge.
 The valley and our access route are no longer visible.

 Shortly after this picture was taken, I pushed Mark off of the mountain… 😉 Actually, the snow was coming in so fast that we only had enough time to snap a few pictures and composing a proper summit photo was the last thing I was thinking of.
-Mount Windsor is in the background.
+Windsor Mountain is in the background.

 Mark heads down (lower right) to the bowl beneath the summit as the sky grows increasingly dark.